-The Group's Strategy sets out management of Cybersecurity risk as a key focus over the business planning horizon and it is in the process of reviewing the CBI guidelines in order to ensure that it is well placed to withstand such risks in the ever changing world of technology.
+The Group's Strategy sets out management of Cybersecurity risk as a key focus over the business planning horizon.
+The Group is well placed to withstand such risks in the ever-changing world of technology.

 C.7 Any Other Disclosure